Kitware/ParaView/Documentation/release/dev/interactive_2d.md

-**Add the ability to adding interactive 2D widgets from ParaView**
+**Interactive 2D widgets and the equalizer filter**

- - add the ability to adding interactive 2D widgets
+ParaView now has the needed code base to support interactive widgets in context views such as the Line Chart View.
- - add Equalizer filter with interactive 2d widget as example
+One of the first filter using this feature is the equalizer filter.

-Here is an example of using vtkEqualizerFilter and vtkEqualizerContextItem.
+Here is an example of what you can do using the equalizer filter in ParaView

 Source data:
 ![Equalizer filter and Interactive 2D](interactive_2d_before.png  "Equalizer filter")